 For guidance in setting up other implementations, please write into email@example.com with details about your use case.

-Once your developer has set up the SDK, you’ll need to set up your workflow to route these new Issues to the right place to receive an immediate first response.
+Once you have set up your in-app configurations, you’ll need to set up your workflow to route these new Issues to the right place to receive an immediate first response.
 This requires configuring the following features:

 Please consider the following questions when configuring these settings: